SAS-DHRH/genai-cch-toolkit/content/copyright_legislation/EU_law.md

 ---
-section_id: Copyright_legislation
+section_id: Copyright legislation
 nav_order: 3
 title: EU Copyright legislation
 topics: Copyright legislation; EU
 ---

-- **EU Artificial Intelligence Act**
+**EU Artificial Intelligence Act**

     The European Union is leading the way with the [EU Artificial Intelligence Act (AI Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52021PC0206)), initially released on 21 April 2021.
 The Act is the first-ever comprehensive legal framework that sets out harmonised rules for the use, deployment and development of AI of Artificial Intelligence in the European Union.

     This is a significant piece of legislation which will apply to **providers, users, importers and distributors of AI systems**, **‘horizontally’** (ie across all sectors) and will have a wide territorial reach (eg it can apply to non-EU organisations that supply AI systems into the EU).

 **timeline**

     The discussion has been ongoing since 2018 , with an  [European Commission’s (Commission) original draft](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52021PC0206) out in 2021, the position of the [Council](https://data.consilium.europa.eu/doc/document/ST-14954-2022-INIT/en/pdf) of the European Union (Council), and the [European Parliament’s (Parliament) position](https://www.europarl.europa.eu/doceo/document/TA-9-2023-0236_EN.pdf) (2023). {See here for a detailed [timeline of the EU Artificial Intelligence Act (AI Act)](https://www.artificial-intelligence-act.com) progress so far.}

  - On June 14, 2023 the European Parliament (the “Parliament”) **approved** , after negotiation, its [version](https://www.europarl.europa.eu/news/en/press-room/20230609IPR96212/meps-ready-to-negotiate-first-ever-rules-for-safe-and-transparent-ai) of the draft EU Artificial Intelligence Act (the “EU AI Act”).
  -  On 8 December 2023 the representatives of the European Parliament, EU Member States and European Commission **[reached a provisional agreement on the EU AI Act](https://www.europarl.europa.eu/news/en/press-room/20231206IPR15699/artificial-intelligence-act-deal-on-comprehensive-rules-for-trustworthy-ai).**
   -  Scheduled to take effect in the **spring of 2024,** and with a grace period in place (likely two years from implementation).
-    - **LATEST UPDATE:**

-    **February 2, 2024 - EU Member States vote unanimously to approve AI Act   {under development}**
+      - **LATEST UPDATE:** On February 2, 2024 EU Member States vote unanimously to approve AI Act   {under development}

-    *** ‘Brussels effect’:** As the first legislative proposal of its kind in the world, it can set a **global standard** for AI regulation in other legal systems, just as the GDPR has done, thus promoting the European approach to influence generative AI  regulation globally.
+***‘Brussels effect’:** As the first legislative proposal of its kind in the world, it can set a *global standard* for AI regulation in other legal systems, just as the GDPR has done, thus promoting the European approach to influence generative AI  regulation globally.

  **A ‘risk-based’ approach**

     The main approach to regulation comprises three structural dimensions: